-6.3 BIOLOGICAL RESOURCES - EFFECTS ON SPECIAL-STATUS SPECIES OR HABITAT / INTERFERE WITH WILDLIFE MOVEMENT OR CORRIDORS / CONFLICT WITH LOCAL POLICIES OR ORDINANCES PROTECTING BIOLOGICAL RESOURCES
+6.2 BIOLOGICAL RESOURCES - EFFECTS ON SPECIAL-STATUS SPECIES OR HABITAT / INTERFERE WITH WILDLIFE MOVEMENT OR CORRIDORS / CONFLICT WITH LOCAL POLICIES OR ORDINANCES PROTECTING BIOLOGICAL RESOURCES

-Project impacts to onsite native vegetation communities and associated special-status species would be primarily related to development within the proposed California and Africa planning areas following development in laurel sumac shrubland, California coastal sage scrub habitats, coast live oak woodlands, and adjacent eucalyptus/mixed woodlands.
-Potentially impacted special-status plant species may include Nevin's barberry and Southern California black walnut, which are known to occur, as well as Plummer's mariposa lily, Hubby's phacelia and San Gabriel Mountains leather oak, which have potential to occur.
-Implementation of MM BIO-1 through MM BIO-3, would reduce proposed Project impacts to special-status plant species by requiring the protection or restoration of native plant communities and special-status species to the maximum extent feasible through pre-construction surveys, protective barrier fencing, capture, relocation, and replanting protocols.
+Alternative 1.5 Project impacts to onsite native vegetation communities and associated specialstatus species would be primarily related to development within the Alternative 1.5 California planning area following development in laurel sumac shrubland.
+California coastal sage scrub habitats, coast live oak woodlands, and adjacent eucalyptus/mixed woodlands.
+Alternative 1.5 would avoid development of six acres in the Africa planning area.
+Potentially impacted specialstatus plant species may include Nevin's barberry and Southern California black walnut, which are known to occur, as well as Plummer's mariposa lily, Hubby's phacelia and San Gabriel Mountains leather oak, which have potential to occur.
+Implementation of MM BIO-1 through MM BIO-4, would reduce Alternative 1.5 Project impacts to special-status plant species by requiring the protection or restoration of native plant communities and special-status species to the maximum extent feasible through pre-construction surveys, protective barrier fencing, capture. relocation, and replanting protocols.
 Further, with implementation of MM BIO-2 and MM WF-1, adverse impacts to biological resources as a result of installation and maintenance of vegetation clearance from fuel breaks would be reduced through maximum avoidance of native vegetation and appropriate restoration offsite.
 Implementation of these measures would ensure impacts associated with loss of sensitive species and habitats are less than significant with mitigation.

-Project development would lead to removal of a substantial amount of native and non-native vegetation and more than 19 acres of moderate to relatively high-quality native habitats, reducing the ability for potential wildlife movement within the Zoo and roosting and foraging movement areas for migrating birds, roosting bats, and other resident wildlife.
+Alternative 1.5 Project development would lead to removal of a substantial amount of native and non-native vegetation and less than 19 acres of moderate to relatively high-quality native habitats, reducing the ability for potential wildlife movement within the Zoo and roosting and foraging movement areas for migrating birds, roosting bats, and other resident wildlife.
 Construction noise and lighting has potential to disrupt and discourage wildlife on the lands in the immediate vicinity of the Project site.
-Project development is unlikely to affect regional movement of wildlife due to Griffith Park's limited connectivity to the Los Angeles River and the western Santa Monica Mountains.
+Project development is unlikely to affect regional movement of wildlife due to

+Griffith Park's limited connectivity to the Los Angeles River and the western Santa Monica Mountains.
 Implementation of MM BIO-1, MM BIO-2, MM BIO-4, and MM BIO-5 would reduce Project impacts to special-status bird species.
 These measures would require the implementation of construction BMPs and a Worker Environmental Awareness Program (WEAP) to reduce construction-related impacts to the maximum extent feasible.
-These measures would delineate vegetation communities and area of disturbance associated with proposed development plans by Project phase and preserve or replace affected vegetation communities and sensitive species at appropriate ratios.
+These measures would delineate vegetation communities and area of disturbance associated with Alternative 1.5 development plans by Project phase and preserve or replace affected vegetation communities and sensitive species at appropriate ratios.

-Trees and shrubs locally protected under the existing City Tree Preservation Ordinance and Protected Tree Code Amendment, including Southern California black walnut, coast live oak trees, toyon, elderberries, and western sycamores are expected to be removed in all phases of Project development, but impacts would be concentrated within the undeveloped areas of the proposed California and Africa planning areas.
+Trees and shrubs locally protected under the existing City Tree Preservation Ordinance and Protected Tree Code Amendment, including Southern California black walnut, coast live oak trees, toyon, elderberries, and western sycamores are expected to be removed in all phases of Project development, but impacts would be concentrated within the undeveloped areas of the Alternative 1.5 California and Africa planning areas.
 Implementation of MM UF-1, requiring preservation, relocation, or replacement of protected native tree and shrub species onsite or at an appropriate offsite location within Griffith Park, and MM UF-2, requiring the Zoo implement a tree and urban canopy restoration plan, would also serve to reduce impacts associated with the loss of protected native trees and shrubs.
 Implementation of these measures would ensure impacts to native trees and shrubs would be less than significant with mitigation.